 Known as the “Cemetery of Architects” because so many notable ones are buried there, Graceland remains a heavily visited attraction.
 This richly illustrated book helps readers understand how the influential and still beautiful landscape was developed over many generations, casting new light on the careers of several important landscape architects.

-CHRISTOPHER VERNON, an associate professor in the School of Architecture, Landscape, and Visual Arts at the University of Western Australia, is also the author of the introduction to the LALH reprint edition of The Prairie Spirit in Landscape Gardening (1915) by Wilhelm Miller.
+Christopher Vernon, an associate professor in the School of Architecture, Landscape, and Visual Arts at the University of Western Australia, is the author of Graceland Cemetery: A Design History, and of the introduction to the LALH reprint edition of The Prairie Spirit in Landscape Gardening by Wilhelm Miller.
 His extensive publications address topics including the landscape architecture of Marion Mahony and Walter Burley Griffin; the designed landscapes of Canberra, Australia; and the Prairie School in American landscape architecture.